sivahuang77/citrux-cli/docs/cli/telemetry.md

 By default, the telemetry collector for Google Cloud uses Application Default Credentials (ADC).
-However, you can configure it to use the same OAuth credentials that you use to log in to the Gemini CLI.
+However, you can configure it to use the same OAuth credentials that you use to log in to the Citrux CLI.
 This is useful in environments where you don't have ADC set up.

 To enable this, set the `useCliAuth` property in your `telemetry` settings to